CraftAcademyLabs/ca_course/prepcourse/atm_challenge/step_1.md

 Save and head over to your terminal window and run the `bundle install` command.

-If you get an error message and the system complains about not finding Bundler, just run this command to install it.
+If you get an error message and the system complains about not finding Bundler, just run this command to install it:

 ```
 $ gem install bundler
 ```
-**Please note that the gem name is `bundler` while the command used to run it is `bundle`. **
+**Please note that the gem name is `bundler`, while the command used to run it is `bundle`.**

 And run `bundle install` again.